-A: A rain suit is specifically designed to repel rain.
+A rain suit is specifically designed to repel rain.
 It fits over your regular riding gear and is very effective in heavy downpours.
 However, you must pull over to the side of the road to put it on if you get caught in inclement weather.
 A typical waterproof riding jacket can be worn whether it's raining or not and is intended for surprise rain events.
 It's not quite as effective as a rain suit.

 Q: How do I select the correct size of a motorcycle rain suit?

-A: Be sure to measure yourself in the gear you wear when you ride.
+If you can, try things on at your local motorcycle shop.
+However, be sure to measure yourself in the gear you wear when you ride.
 The size may vary depending on whether you're wearing summer or winter riding apparel.
 Measure your chest and belly for the jacket.
 For pants, measure from the top of the hips because rain pants sit higher than regular pants.
 Also, measure your inseam from the crotch to the ankles.